APEX: Action Priors Enable Efficient Exploration for Robust Motion Tracking on Legged Robots

 \subsubsection{Effect of Action Priors on PPO}

-With gradually fading action priors scaffolding the agent’s actions, the agent initially interacts with an effectively easier MDP, a shaped version of the original problem that guides exploration toward high-reward regions.
+With gradually fading action priors scaffolding the agent's actions, the agent initially interacts with an effectively easier MDP: a shaped version of the original problem that guides rollouts toward higher-quality regions of the state-action space.
 This setup serves as a form of curriculum learning, where the complexity of the control problem increases as the priors decay.
-We hypothesize that this scaffolding accelerates learning through two main mechanisms: (1) \textit{Improved initialization and denser rewards}: action priors place the policy near regions of high imitation reward, stabilizing early behaviors, reducing local minima traps, and increasing reward density to accelerate initial progress; (2) \textit{Stabilized PPO updates}: structured actions (due to the addition of the prior) reduce the variance of advantage estimates, smoothing policy updates.
-Additionally, the resulting structured exploration helps the policy remain robust under heavy domain randomization (DR), avoiding collapse to overly conservative behaviors, a common issue also noted by prior work~\cite{He2024LearningHR, he2025asap}.
-Having been exposed to regions of high imitation reward due to the priors, the policy learns to adapt to the diminishing kinematic guidance.
+We hypothesize two main benefits: (1) \textit{Improved initialization and denser rewards}: the prior places rollouts near higher-imitation-reward regions, stabilizing early behavior and increasing reward density; (2) \textit{Stabilized PPO updates}: structured executed actions reduce noise in advantage estimation, leading to smoother policy updates.
+Additionally, this guidance helps the policy remain robust under heavy domain randomization (DR), where unguided policies may collapse to overly conservative behaviors~\cite{He2024LearningHR, he2025asap}.